-1 st Offense Saturday Detention Additonal Offenses Saturday Detention and/or In-School Suspension
+1st OffenseSaturday DetentionAdditonal OffensesSaturday Detention and/or In-School Suspension

 It is the intent of the high school administration to continue a program of education in our health classes pointing out the serious health hazards of smoking and addiction to tobacco.
-In addition, a smoking cessation program is offered several times during the year during school hours for students who wish to give up smoking.
-This program is sponsored by St. Vincent's Hospital.
 See the Student Assistance Counselor in the Counseling Center for more information on Smoke Cessation.